primatejs/primate/README.md

 ```

-Serve the component in your route.
+Serve the component in your route

 ```js
 import {html} from "primate";